pauljickling/notes/git/git.md

 `git clean` Deletes files not tracked by git.

+`git fetch --prune origin` Removes references to branches that have been deleted on your remote repo, in this case the origin repo

 ## Writing Git Hooks

 In any directory where git is being used there will be a `.git/hooks` file which contains a bunch of sample scripts that take place at different times.
 This is useful if you want to make sure certain tasks always happen when writing or pushing commits.